 - Where you will place it

-- How much heat you want from it
+- How much heat do you want from it

 - The overall aesthetics of your house

-- How much you are willing to spend for realism.
+- How much you are willing to spend on realism?

 This last point is critically important.
 Simply put, the most realistic electric fireplaces cost the most.
 If you are willing to spend a ton, why not consider having a genuine custom fireplace built instead?
 Salt Lake City’s Modern Craftsman says that customer fireplaces don’t have to be as expensive as you might think.

 The functional aspects of the electric fireplace are pretty basic.
 Electric fireplaces have internal healing coils that convert electrical energy into heat energy.
 Heat is radiated into the room through some sort of reflector panel.
 Some models also include blower fans for better radiation and air circulation.
 It is important to note that the heating element would work even if the artificial flame did not exist.
 They are separate components.